adeo/mozaic-design-system/src/pages/Components/Toggle/index.md

 - `S` or small : used only on desktop when space is a concern
 - `M` or medium (default): should be the exclusive size for touch devices, and be used in most of the cases on desktop

-<preview path="src/pages/Components/Toggle/previews/Toggle" nude="true"></preview>
+<preview path="src/pages/Components/Toggle/previews/ToggleSizes" nude="true"></preview>

 ## States

+<preview path="src/pages/Components/Toggle/previews/ToggleStates" nude="true"></preview>

+### Displaying on/off states in labels

+You can use a reactive label, witch will change depending on the state of the toggle.

-<preview path="src/pages/Components/Toggle/previews/toggle-states" nude="true"></preview>
+<preview path="src/pages/Components/Toggle/previews/ToggleStatesLabel" nude="true"></preview>

 ## Do's and Don't

 <hintitem>
-  Always use M sized toggle on touch devices
+  Always use M sized toggle on touch devices.
 </hintitem>
 <hintitem>
   Toggle should always trigger instantaneous action and feedbacks.<br />